 Fiction – paperback; Virago Modern Classics; 160 pages; 1992.

-First published in 1967, this short novel reminded me very much of Doris Lessing’s The Summer Before the Dark in that it tells the story of one woman’s emotional journey — figuratively and physically — as she struggles to come to terms with growing older and finding her rightful place in the world.
+First published in 1967, this short novel reminded me of Doris Lessing’s The Summer Before the Dark in that it tells the story of one woman’s emotional journey — figuratively and physically — as she struggles to come to terms with growing older and finding her rightful place in the world.

 From the outset it is clear that our narrator is not content: